Suicide bomb kills 26 in Syria - interior minister

 Syrian activists say the Arab monitors have had inadequate access to trouble spots, a charge denied by Damascus.

-(Additional reporting by Khaled Yacoub Oweis in Amman; Writing by Alistair Lyon; Editing by Louise Ireland)
+(Additional reporting by Khaled Yacoub Oweis in Amman; Writing by Alistair Lyon; Editing by Tim Pearce)